infobloxopen/terraform-provider-bloxone/docs/resources/keys_tsig.md

 - `algorithm` (String) The TSIG key algorithm.
 Valid values are: * _hmac_sha1_ * _hmac_sha224_ * _hmac_sha256_ * _hmac_sha384_ * _hmac_sha512_  Defaults to _hmac_sha256_.
 - `comment` (String) The description for the TSIG key.
 May contain 0 to 1024 characters.
 Can include UTF-8.
-- `secret` (String) The TSIG key secret as a Base64 encoded string.
+- `secret` (String, Sensitive) The TSIG key secret as a Base64 encoded string.
 - `tags` (Map of String) The tags for the TSIG key in JSON format.

 ### Read-Only